PhilippeR26/Starknet-WalletAccount/doc/migrateToGetStarknetV4.md

 response : string[] // Signature.
 Standard signature is 2 felts, but depending of the wallet, response length can be different.
 ```
 ### Behavior :
+See [SNIP-12](https://github.com/starknet-io/SNIPs/blob/main/SNIPS/snip-12.md) if you want to see the detailed specification.
+> [!NOTE]
+> There are 2 formats of message to handle :
+> - TypedDataRevision.LEGACY (with `StarkNetDomain` and Pedersen hash)
+> - TypedDataRevision.ACTIVE (with `StarknetDomain` and Poseidon hash)
-- If the user accepted to sign, the response is a signature.
+- The UI is showing the message in a manner the user can easily understand it, with a complete understanding of what he has to accept.
+If he accept to sign it, the response is a signature.
 ![](../Images/signMessage.png)
-- If an error occurred in the network, fails with Error :
+- If an error is identified in the message format, the method fails with this error :
 ```typescript
 interface INVALID_REQUEST_PAYLOAD {
   code: 114;